 Emily M DeBoer, MD

 - University of Colorado Anschutz Medical Campus

 Aspiration is defined as the entry of foreign material into the airway below the true vocal cords.
-In normal individuals, particularly infants and children, aspiration occurs when the airway protective mechanisms are stressed, such as while talking, laughing, eating, or sleeping .
+Some aspiration occurs in normal individuals, especially when the airway protective mechanisms are stressed, such as while talking, laughing, eating, or sleeping .
 In most instances, an inconsequential amount of material is aspirated.
-In contrast, children with swallowing dysfunction are at much greater risk for pathologic aspiration.
-In these individuals, aspiration may result in acute or chronic pulmonary compromise, and impaired nutritional intake may lead to failure to thrive.
+In contrast, children with swallowing dysfunction are at risk for pathologic aspiration.
+The amount of aspiration that results in airway inflammation is variable and the risks are unknown.
+Pathologic aspiration may result in acute or chronic pulmonary disease, and impaired nutritional intake may lead to failure to thrive.